MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deprecation-of-site-mailboxes.md

     The PST can be now attached in Outlook.

   >[!NOTE]
-  > - Folder with no email items inside them will not be exported.
+  > - Folders with no email items inside them will not be exported.
-  > - The site mailboxes contain special folder named, "Documents", of type IPF.ShortcutFolder.
-This contains "links" to files that are on SP site.
+  > - The site mailboxes contain a special folder named, "Documents", of type IPF.ShortcutFolder.
+This contains "links" to files that are on SP sites.
 The actual SP files must be exported using eDiscovery for SP sites.
   > - Outlook shows the items inside the Documents folder as unsafe, this is an expected behavior.
-  > - The document attachments in the emails of Documents folder are just place holder, the actual documents are stored in SharePoint.
+  > - The document attachments in the emails of Documents folders are just placeholders, the actual documents are stored in SharePoint.

 ## Export site mailboxes to PST (using script)